 But the world and our information reality move on.
 The planetwide revulsion to Trump and Murdoch’s empire will seriously cut into profits.
 The aging white addicts are not a growth market, in fact, exactly the opposite.
 Time to find a new drug.

 The very wealthy can afford to ignore the addicted population that is no longer profitable.
-They will sort themselves out eventually, but the rest of us left to figure out what to do with people so dysfunctional that no longer recognize reality.
-And will do anything to get their fix again.
+They will sort themselves out eventually, but the rest of us left to figure out what to do with people so dysfunctional that they no longer recognize reality.
+The danger is that they will do anything to get their fix again.